MAHE Manipal BSc Nursing 2026

 Low–Moderate | Occasional |

 Chemistry demands speed, conceptual clarity, and accuracy.
 These elements determine the final score of an aspirant.
-A detailed strategy that will guide one to master the numerical based chapters effectively is given below:
+A detailed strategy guide that will help to master the high-weightage numerical chapters effectively is given below:

 Create a separate notebook that includes all the important formulas from chapters like Thermodynamics, Equilibrium, Electrochemistry, and Solutions.
 Also include standard values and constants that are used frequently in calculations.